Rock Gods & Messy MonstersTop 30 Impressive Indie Books of 2022 from Independent Book Review

 “Modern creative writing classes looking for discussion points in experimental literary styles will find Rock Gods & Messy Monsters promises many lively debates about the elements of social examination and the impact of truly creative writing.”
 (D. Donovan)

 US Review of Books

 “The novel is so perverse it causes one to laugh out loud at the deranged storyline and detailed descriptions, offering an easy-to-read yarn for those looking for something different.
 This is truly satire at its best.”
 (Carol Anderson)

 “Once readers orient themselves with the idiosyncrasies in Hatz’s darkly whimsical—yet ultimately relatable—novel, they’re in for a fast paced, entertaining comic treat.
 Character-driven, this loopy satire is a droll examination of the corporate-music world.”

-The BookLife Prize
+The BookLife Prize (from Publishers Weekly)

 “Satirical, zany, hilarious—a gut-punching commentary about the inner workings of the music industry, its power complexes, and power plays.”

 Ink & Peat – “Diane Hatz Shares Rock Gods & Messy Monsters”

 Athena Wellness – “The Journey of Finding Yourself with Diane Hatz”